Ardiaei: History

-Due to widespread piracy perpetrated in the Adriatic by the Ardiaei and other Illyrian tribes, the Romans campaigned against them in the Illyrian Wars.
-They were viewed as heavy drinkers by the Greeks.
+Ardiaei and other Illyrian tribes were protecting their homelands and resisting to the Romans expansion in Adriatic, so the Romans campaigned against them in the Illyrian Wars.
+They were viewed as fierce warriors by the Greeks.

-In earlier times the Ardiaei were enemies of the Autariatae for a long period over salt sources.
+In earlier times the Ardiaei fueded with the Autariatae over a salt source near a shared border.

 The Ardiaei briefly attained military might in 230 B.C. under the reign of king Agron (an Ardiaean by tribal origin).
 His widow, Queen Teuta, attempted to gain a foothold in the Adriatic but failed due to Roman intervention.
-Historic accounts hold that King Agron was hired by King Demetrius I of Macedon to repel the invasion of Macedonia by the invading Aetolians.
+Historic accounts hold that King Agron was hired by King Demetrius II to repel the invasion of Macedonia by the invading Aetolians.
 The Ardiaei had 20 decuriae.

 The ancient geographer Strabo listed the Ardiaei as one of the three strongest Illyrian peoples – the other two being the Autariatae and the Dardani.
 Strabo writes;

 King Agron, son of Pleuratus who belonged to the ruling house of the Ardiaei, disposed of the most powerful forces, both by land and sea, of any of the kings who had reigned in Illyria before him.

 Theopompus in the second book of his Philippics (History of Philip II of Macedon) write that Ardiaei had 300,000 slaves, who were called Prospelatae, and they were like the Helots.